xackery/thj-wiki/content/getting-started/game-mechanics.md

 - Destroy item on cursor: `/hotbutton Destroy /notify IW_InvPage IW_Destroy leftmouseup`
     - To bypass confirmation dialog, can add: `/notify ConfirmationDialogBox CD_Yes_Button leftmouseup`
 - Loot active corpse: `/hotbutton Loot /notify LootWnd LW_LootAllButton leftmouseup`
+    - Note: if you shift right click a corpse, you will auto loot it without needing any of these macros
     - A more complicated version, create a hotkey to target nearest corpse, and also bind it to a hotbutton slot, and in this hotbutton write in:
         - `/loot`
         - `/notify LootWnd LW_LootAllButton leftmouseup`
         - `/notify ConfirmationDialogBox No_Button leftmouseup`